XpycTee/ami-client/README.pypi.md

 call_resp = await client.originate(originator=FROM, extension=DESTINATION)
 ```

-Note that the result of the request will be represented as a dictionary, for example:
+Note that the result of the request will be represented as a list of dictionaries, for example:

 ```json
 [